-I am a social scientist and I have frequently the impression that people in my field think that data visualization is the fun part of research.
-As some sort of gimmick with no added value.
+I am a social scientist and I have frequently the impression that people in my field think data visualization is the fun part of research.
+As some a of gimmick with no added value.
 Okay, for a very long time I also did not put too much effort on visualization.
-Making a scatter plot before running some statistical analysis was the standard procedure during my whole undergrad life, well, as far as I can remember.
-My perspective changed dramatically ever since I realised that a visualization is the key to communicate central ideas and research results.
-I hope that I can convince you that acquiring visualization skills is worth the trouble, even though you’re already reading this blog, so probably, I am trying to convince the wrong person 😊.
+Making a scatter plot before running some statistical analysis was the standard procedure during my whole undergrad life.
+Well, as far as I can remember.
+My perspective changed ever since I realised that a visualization is the key to communication of central ideas and research results.
+I hope that I can convince you that gaining visualization skills is worth the trouble, even though you’re already reading this blog, so probably, I am trying to convince the wrong person 😊.

 In the social sciences, we take not much time or effort to teach our students how to visualise, at least not in my opinion.
-The same applies to tools which we do not use much in academia.
+The same applies to tools which we use little in academia.
 What do you think how many people are not capable to do some basic calculations with Excel?
 Please, don’t feel offended if you’re are one of them.
-The point is, we should teach important skills in correspondence to the field and handling data in different environments is cleary one of them.
+The point is, we should teach important skills in correspondence to the field and handling data in different environments is clearly one of them.
 We will work on Excel skills later, but the lack of visualization (and other programming) skills is quite a shame.
-We pretend that we are all familiar with different kind of visualizations and that our students are aware of those, including potential pitfalls when creating it, even though we are no experts in the field.
+We pretend that we are all familiar with a different kind of visualizations and that our students know of those, including potential pitfalls when creating it, even though we are not experts in the field.
 Well, I still don’t know all the ins and outs when I started to spend more time on data visualization and I am still learning day by day.

 So, let’s stop complaining and start learning a bit about visualization, don’t we?
 I started to collect examples to convince my students that visualization is not just a gimmick.
 This post summarizes some of those examples, I hope that these examples convince your students, supervisor, boss or at least, entertain you for a couple of minutes.

 Let’s start with the most basic purpose of visualisation: Make your story coherent and clear!